boegel/easybuild-wiki/Conference-calls.md

 To be able to join the conference calls, you need to [**join the EasyBuild community on Google+**](https://plus.google.com/communities/103632287931200436158), which requires a Google+ account.

+To join an EasyBuild conference call, **use the link in `Video calls in this community` box on the [EasyBuild community page](https://plus.google.com/communities/103632287931200436158)** shortly before the start of the conference call.

 ### Planning